Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Introduction

-Robust optimization (RO) uses the boundary information of uncertainties, making it a practical choice for the optimal operation of DNs.
+Robust optimization (RO) uses the boundary information of uncertainties, making it a practical choice for the optimal operation of DNs \cite{RO_Introduction}.
 However, solutions derived from RO tend to be conservative because they focus solely on the worst-case scenario within a predefined uncertainty set, ignoring any information on the uncertainties.
-To mitigate the conservatism, Ref.~\cite{Data-Adaptive} searches the extreme scenarios to redesign traditional uncertainty sets within a two-stage RO framework, yielding a less conservative yet robust solution for determining the tap ratio of transformers and the capacity of switching capacitors.
-Similarly, Ref.~\cite{ReconRO} reconstructs the uncertainty set of wind power based on historical data, aiming to reduce conservatism in economic dispatch.
-In addition to RO, distributionally robust optimization (DRO) incorporates partial information on uncertainties to minimize operational cost over the worst-case PD within ambiguity sets constructed from historical data.
-This approach leverages available information on uncertainties, thereby reducing conservatism.
-For instance, Ref.~\cite{two-stage_modeling_DRO} introduces a moment-based DRO to characterize renewable generation uncertainty for real-time power dispatch in DNs.
+To mitigate the conservatism, some researchers employed partial information to refine the uncertainty set.
+Ref.~\cite{Data-Adaptive} searches the extreme scenarios from the historical data of RESs to redesign the uncertainty sets, yielding a less conservative yet robust solution for determining the tap ratio of transformers and the capacity of switching capacitors.
+Ref.~\cite{ReconRO} reconstructs the uncertainty set of wind power based on the historical data of forecasted errors, aiming to reduce conservatism in economic dispatch.
+Beyond RO, distributionally robust optimization (DRO) incorporates available probability information on uncertainties to minimize operational cost over the worst-case distribution within the ambiguity sets constructed from historical data.
+Ref.~\cite{two-stage_modeling_DRO} introduces a moment-based DRO to characterize RESs uncertainty for real-time power dispatch in DNs.
 Ref.~\cite{Wasserstein} constructs an ambiguity set of wind power using Wasserstein-based DRO, followed by a chance constraint-based DRO model for reactive power dispatch.
-In Ref.~\cite{idm_Li_Peng}, the imprecise Dirichlet model (IDM) is used to construct the ambiguity set of wind power, with a conditional value at risk (CVaR) indicator to identify the worst-case distribution, aiming to balance operational costs and the risks of wind curtailment in real-time energy dispatch.
+Ref.~\cite{idm_Li_Peng} introduces the imprecise Dirichlet model (IDM) to construct the ambiguity set of wind power distribution, with an expected risk indicator to identify the worst-case distribution, aiming to balance operational costs and the risk costs in real-time energy dispatch.